DCrawley94/shell-playground/README.md

 This repo is intended to be a resource for Northcoders mentors interested in shell scripting.
 It's divided into sections each covering some of the basics.

-Once you've tackled all the tasks I encourage you to make up your own scripts, especially if you find yourself regularly doing repetative tasks that could be automated 🤖
+Once you've tackled all the tasks I encourage you to make up your own scripts, especially if you find yourself regularly doing repetitive tasks that could be automated 🤖

 ---